| |

 Suddenly,

+down below, there was a great noise.
 "Honk!
 Honk!'
 Edward heard.
 'Make way!
 Make way for the

 Mighty Sebastian!
 Make way!
 Make way!'